 Elder abuse affects people of all ethnic and social backgrounds.
-It strikes both men and women, though on average more women are the subjects of elder abuse.
+It strikes both men and women, though it is reported that more women are the subjects of elder abuse than men.

 2. What are the warning signs of elder abuse?

-Some tell-tale signs that elder abuse may be taking place include:
+Some tell-tale signs of possible elder abuse include:

-- Depletion of funds from bank and savings accounts, stocks, bonds and changes in finances will almost always be the result of financial exploitation, absent significant long-term care costs.
+- Withdrawal of funds from a savings account, brokerage fund, stocks, bonds and changes in finances will almost always be the result of financial exploitation, absent significant long-term care costs.

 - Bedsores, unattended medical needs, and unusual weight loss are indicators of neglect.